AdobeDocs/commerce-operations.en/help/_includes/release-notes/2-4-7-security.md

 # 2.4.7 security enhancements

 No confirmed attacks related to these issues have occurred to date.
 However, certain vulnerabilities can potentially be exploited to access customer information or take over administrator sessions.
 Most of these issues require that an attacker first obtains access to the Admin.
-As a result, we remind you to take all necessary steps to protect your Admin, including but not limited to these efforts:
+As a result, we remind you to take all necessary steps to protect your Admin, including, but not limited to these efforts:

 * IP allowlisting
 * [Two-factor authentication](https://developer.adobe.com/commerce/testing/functional-testing-framework/two-factor-authentication/)